apache/nuttx/tools/README.txt

 This README file addresses the contents of the NuttX tools/ directory.

-The tools/ directory contains miscellaneous scripts and host C programs that are necessary parts of the the NuttX build system.
+The tools/ directory contains miscellaneous scripts and host C programs that are necessary parts of the NuttX build system.
 These files
 include:

 README.txt